simplecontainer/smr/README.md

 Quick start
 ===========

-> [!WARNING]
+> [!IMPORTANT]
 > The project is not stable yet.
 Releases and major changes are introduced often.

-This is a quick start tutorial for getting a simple container up and running.
+This is a quick start tutorial for getting a simplecontainer up and running.

 ## Introduction
-A simple container manager is designed to ease life for the developers and DevOps engineers running containers on Docker.
+The simplecontainer manager is designed to ease life for the developers and DevOps engineers running containers on Docker.

 Introducing objects which can be defined as YAML definition and sent to the simplecontainer manager to produce Docker container via reconciliation: